drsgdev/Charm-Crab/README.md

 - Fragile Strength:
 - Fragile Greed:
 - Spell Twister: Spell costs no soul, but deal half damage (dmg ratio very likely to change).
-- Steady Body: Reduce damage taken by 1, to a minimum of 1.
+- Steady Body: Has a 25% chance to reduce all damage take to 0.
 - Heavy Blow: Melee attacks inflict the Bleed debuff
 - Quick Slash:
 - Long Nail:
 - Mark of Pride: Increase damage as you attck; Lose it when taking damage
 - Fury of the Fallen: Increase damage by 25% per missing mask, also spell damage scales with fury.
 - Thorns of Agony: Not yet changed (have plans, but need thinking due to recent overhaul)
-- Baldur Shell: No Longer breaks (Not yet Implemented)
+- Baldur Shell: Spells now proc the effect, and reduces all damage taken to zero while active
 - Fluke Nest: Now heals after enough strikes. (should hit hard, but not interact with soul eater/catcher)
 - Defender's Crest: Unchanged (other effects modified by this charm are changed).
 - Glowing Womb: Summon costs happens more frequently, costs more Soul, but can have up to 15 minions.